The Sunday Q&A: Paul Seedsman

-In the Sunday Q&A, Collingwood youngster Paul Seedsman explains the influence that premiership defender Harry O'Brien has had on his career to date and forecasts his likely roles in the senior side on the eve of his third season.
+Collingwood youngster Paul Seedsman explains the influence that premiership defender Harry O'Brien has had on his career as he enters his third season.

 Luke Mason: You turned 21 last week and you’re entering your third year on an AFL list.
 Do the past two years feel like a bit of a blur?
 You’re one of only two players remaining from that 2010 draft.